 The Aesthetic Surgery Center in Naples, Florida offers patients the endoscopic eyebrow lift procedure.
 Long lasting facial rejuvenation can be seen through this minimally invasive, outpatient procedure.
-Performed by Dr. Anurag Agarwal, Dr. Richard Maloney, Dr. William Ross, and Dr. Casey Holmes, the endoscopic browlift will raise the forehead and brows, significantly rejuvenating one’s appearance.
+Performed by Dr. Anurag Agarwal, Dr. Richard Maloney, and Dr. Casey Holmes, the endoscopic browlift will raise the forehead and brows, significantly rejuvenating one’s appearance.

 Both men and women can see deep creases forming across their forehead as they age.
 Even when happy and relaxed, these vertical lines can make the face look tired, angry, and much older.
 These tissue changes result from repetitive muscle movements pulling on the skin, genetics, and diminished skin elasticity.
 The brows often become heavy.
 For some people, this can mean impaired vision, as the heavy tissues begin to pool over the eyes.